Fourth Year Guide

 Obs Gynae

-The OSCE is based off a clinical case and you must take a history and exam in 15 mins.
-This is usually a basic case so you should practice each topic with your friends alternating as patient and student.
+Our OSCE involved a history and an exam and a counselling session.
+These are usually basic cases so you should practise each topic with your friends alternating as patient and student.
 This is really important as it means you can go into the OSCE then with all your questions learned off and the exam will run more smoothly.
-There are tutorials given by Prof Crowley and Curtain which also prepare you well for the OSCE but the one recommendation I would have for OBGYN would be to practice with friends.
-In other years there were more than one station in the OSCE but they dealt with similar topics e.g. Obs history, gynae history, consenting patient for procedure etc.
+There are tutorials given by Prof Crowley and Curtain which also prepare you well for the OSCE.

 How do the marks break down?